Last updated: October 8, 2024

 Main Street USA and Walt Disney World History

-Once organized, the tour can begin.
+Once organized, Disney World Keys to the Kingdom tour can begin.
 Our tour guide started our Disney World backstage tour not backstage.
 As it turns out, you have to start onstage to understand the reasons for the backstage areas.

 The guide begins by explaining Walt Disney’s four keys to a great theme park and guest experience.
 The keys are safety, courtesy, show, and efficiency.